kh77/user-account-project/README.md

 ### Configuration for database:

-- Go to this 2 below Project & File :
+- Go to this file of the below Project & File :
   - config-server\src\main\resources\config\application.properties
 - Change the path where you put accountsdb.accdb file in your system
 - Replace C:/code/test/JavaTest with your drive path & make sure to use slash.
 Below is the example